MicrosoftDocs/query-docs/query-languages/dax/calculate-function-dax.md

 #### Table filter expression

 A table expression filter applies a table object as a filter.
-It could be a reference to a model table, but more likely it's a DAX function that returns a table object.
+It could be a reference to a model table, but more likely it's a function that returns a table object.
 You can use the [FILTER](filter-function-dax.md) function to apply complex filter conditions, including those that cannot be defined by a Boolean filter expression.

 #### Filter modifier functions